Vicky Hartzler: 2020 presidential election

 On December 10, 2020, Hartzler was one of 126 Republican members of the U.S. House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.
 House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of election subversion.

 Hartzler was one of the 139 Republican representatives who voted against certifying the results of the 2020 presidential election in Congress at the 2021 United States Electoral College vote count.

+She was rated F by Republican Accountability in the organization's Democracy Report Card.

 2022 U.S. Senate campaign

 On June 10, 2021, Hartzler announced her candidacy for the open U.S. Senate seat in Missouri in 2022.

 In February 2022, Hartzler's campaign released a 30-second ad criticizing Lia Thomas, a transgender swimmer on the University of Pennsylvania women's team.
 In the ad, Hartzler said, "Women's sports are for women, not men pretending to be women", adding that, as Missouri's senator, she would not "look away while woke liberals destroy women's sports."

 U.S. Senator Josh Hawley endorsed Hartzler in February 2022.
 According to Politico, "His choice generated hard feelings among other contenders for the Senate nomination—in addition to raising eyebrows in Trump World.
 Of all the candidates in the field, Hartzler has done the least public pandering to win the former president's support."
 On July 8, 2022, Donald Trump refused to endorse Hartzler, saying, "I don't think she has what it takes to take on the Radical Left Democrats."

 Hartzler lost the August 2 Republican primary to Missouri Attorney General Eric Schmitt, receiving 22% of the vote to Schmitt's 46%.